 What’s the Difference Between a Period and a Withdrawal Bleed?

 A big misconception I see in practice is women thinking that their period is a true period, when really it’s just a withdrawal bleed.
-It’s an important distinction, especially if you are trying to understand your cycle, address PCOS, or support long-term hormone health.
+It’s an important distinction, especially if you are trying to understand your cycle, address PMOS, or support long-term hormone health.

 Let’s break down what these two terms really mean.